When it comes to influencing judicial elections, Pinellas County's legal establishment has suffered more falls than a slippery supermarket floor.

-"None of the six sitting male judges have experience with spouse abuse, they have not tried to collect child support," Newton said.
+"None of the six sitting male judges have experience with spouse abuse, they have not tried to collect child support," Newton says.
 "I am a single parent and have litigated within the family division as a client and as an attorney."

 Newton drew criticism on the campaign trail by saying she has taken part in 600 trials _ about one per week over her 13-year career.
-To many lawyers, the word "trial" implies civil or criminal litigation, with weeks of preparation, pretrial hearings, and courtroom showdowns that often involve juries.
+To many lawyers, the word "trial" implies civil or criminal litigation, with weeks of preparation, pretrial hearings and courtroom showdowns that often involve juries.